romana/docs/Content/installation.rst

     kubectl apply -f https://raw.githubusercontent.com/romana/romana/master/docs/kubernetes/romana-kubeadm.yml

+You will need to customize this manifest if:

-Please see special notes below if - you are using a non-default range for Kubernetes Service IPs - want to specify your own IP range for Pod IPs - are running in virtualbox - have cluster nodes in multiple subnets
+- you are using a non-default range for Kubernetes Service IPs
+- want to specify your own IP range for Pod IPs
+- are running in virtualbox - have cluster nodes in multiple subnets

+See the `components <components.html>`__ page, for more detail on how to build a depoloyment that includes details specific to your cluster.

 Installation with kops
 ----------------------